Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

 * When you send logs to the account domain, the search quota is 500MB per day, and you cannot store logs in Log Collection for long term storage.
 * When you send logs to a space domain, you can choose a {{site.data.keyword.loganalysisshort}} service plan that defines the search quota per day, and a you can store logs in Log Collection for long term storage.

 **Note:** By default, sending logs from a cluster to the {{site.data.keyword.loganalysisshort}} service is not automatically enabled.
 To enable logging, you must create one or more logging configurations in the cluster to automatically forward logs into the {{site.data.keyword.loganalysisshort}} service.
-You can enable logging through the command line, by using the `bx cs logging-config-create` command, or through the cluster dashboard available in the {{site.data.keyword.Bluemix_notm}} UI.
+You can enable logging through the command line, by using the `ibmcloud cs logging-config-create` command, or through the cluster dashboard available in the {{site.data.keyword.Bluemix_notm}} UI.
 For more information, see [Enabling automatic collection of cluster logs](/docs/services/CloudLogAnalysis/containers/containers_kube_other_logs.html#containers_kube_other_logs).

 When you work with a Kubernetes cluster, the namespaces *ibm-system* and *kube-system* are reserved.
 Do not create, delete, modify, or change permissions of resources that are available in these namespaces.
 Logs for these namespaces are for {{site.data.keyword.IBM_notm}} use.